 Section 4.
 REMOVAL.
-In addition to the provisions of Article V, Section 3 regarding Vacancy, any Officer or Director of this Association may be removed by the affirmative vote of five (5) members of the Board of Directors when that Director, following due process, has been found to have violated the duties and responsibilities of a Board member.
+In addition to the provisions of Article V, Section 3 regarding Vacancy, any Officer or District Representative of this Association may be removed by the affirmative vote of five (5) members of the Board of Directors when that Officer or District Representative, following due process, has been found to have violated the duties and responsibilities of a Board member.

 Section 1.
 BY-LAW PROPOSAL.
 A proposed amendment to these By-Laws may be brought forth by any member of the Board of Directors or joint action of thirty (30) ACTIVE VOTING members.